flipdishbytes/api-client-csharp/docs/VouchersApi.md

 <a name="getvoucherbyid"></a>
 # **GetVoucherById**
-> RestApiResultVoucher GetVoucherById (int? voucherId)
+> FlipdishPublicModelsV1ApiResultsRestApiResultFlipdishPublicModelsV1VouchersVoucher GetVoucherById (int? voucherId)

 Get voucher by identifier